algorithmiaio/dev-center/_pages/algorithm-development/algorithm-checklist.md

 ### Write a Full Description

-On the profile page for your algorithm, the first thing an Algorithmia user will see if the description.
+On the profile page for your algorithm, the first thing an Algorithmia user will see is the description.
 It's important that this section be clear and helpful!

 You'll want to make sure that someone who doesn't have any previous knowledge of the algorithm will be able to understand what it does and when you might want to use the algorithm.